-- drivers and crew members in commercial and/or international cargo operations; - foreigners who have the right to reside in Lithuania (i.e. non-EU citizens with a temporary or permanent residence permit and EU citizens with a certificate confirming the right to residein Lithuania temporarily or permanently).
-Please note that visa holders do not have the right to reside in Lithuania and may, therefore, be refused entry; - foreigners with diplomatic immunity and privileges, persons serving in military units of NATO countries, service personnel and their family members; - until 26 March 2020 00:00 AM transit through the territory of Lithuania of persons returning to their country of residence without the necessary stop was permitted; Citizens of Lithuania are prohibited from leaving Lithuania unless they return to their place of residence, place of work; - Isolation of persons returning from foreign countries: all persons returning from any foreign country are required to be isolated for 14 days.
-The Government plans to isolate all persons, returning from foreign countries at designated municipal premises.
+- drivers and crew members in commercial and/or international cargo operations; foreigners who have the right to reside in Lithuania (ie non-EU citizens with a temporary or permanent residence permit and EU citizens with a certificate confirming the right to residein Lithuania temporarily or permanently).
+Please note that visa holders do not have the right to reside in Lithuania and may, therefore, be refused entry; - foreigners with diplomatic immunity and privileges, persons serving in military units of NATO countries, service personnel and their family members; - until 19 March 2020 12:00 AM transit through the territory of Lithuania of persons returning to their country of residence without the necessary stop was permitted; Citizens of Lithuania are prohibited from leaving Lithuania unless they return to their place of residence, place of work; - Isolation of persons returning from foreign countries: all persons returning from any foreign country are required to be isolated for 14 days.